 “Sonder”—noun.
 The realization that each random passerby is living a life as vivid and complex as your own.

-Hence, I thought it would be apt to call Sacred Sonder my “fieldnotes”: concise and precise journal entries exploring the theological terrain of my field of study.
-Here, I seek to inspire others to see beauty in the places that have been marginalized—to touch the dirt and discover the journey of living in harmony with the land itself.
-I want people to go out and learn the histories of their homes, be enraptured by the wonder of creation, and work toward justice in places where beauty is being distorted.
+Hence, I thought it would be apt to call Sacred Sonder my “fieldnotes”: concise journal entries exploring the varied terrains of my field(s) of study.
+Here, I seek to inspire others to see beauty in the places that have been torn asunder — to touch the dirt and discover the journey of living in harmony with the land itself; to be enraptured by the wonder of creation(ing), and work toward justice in places where beauty is being distorted.
 I know that this is a grand premise.
-Still, I believe that it is a mission worth undertaking.
+Still, I believe that it is a vocation worth undertaking.

 And truly, I hope you join me on this journey. 🌄